OIPMA

 RESEARCHER

-After working on water resources management at Amman Airport through the lens of climate and human factors, Noémie expanded her climate knowledge at the Institute for Housing and Urban Development Studies in 2021 and then worked on urban governance and resilient cities at Groupe Huit.
-Noémie joined Espelia in 2022 where she works in the international environment department, focusing on water, sanitation, waste, energy and the environment for developing countries.
-In particular, she assists donors such as the AFD with the set-up of water projects in Djibouti and Pakistan and carries out evaluations of projects such as the hydroagricultural development of Bahr Linia or PPIAF interventions in Ethiopia.
+After working on water resources management at Amman Airport with a focus on climate and human factors, Noémie Guigue expanded her climate expertise at the Institute for Housing and Urban Development Studies in 2021.
+She then worked on urban governance and resilient cities at Groupe Huit.
+Noémie joined Espelia in 2022, where she works in the international environment department, focusing on water, sanitation, waste, energy, and environmental projects for developing countries.
+Specifically, she assists donors such as the AFD with the setup of water projects in Djibouti and Pakistan, and conducts evaluations of initiatives including the hydro-agricultural development of Bahr Linia and PPIAF interventions in Ethiopia.

 Gabriel Lagrange